Borno State: History

-The state has a predominance of Kanuri people, while other ethnic groups such as Lapang, Babur/Bura and Marghi are also found in the southern part of the state.
+The state has a predominance of Kanuri people, while other ethnic groups such as Lapang, Babur/Bura, Mafa and Marghi are also found in the southern part of the state.
 Shuwa Arabs are mainly the descendants of Arab people and are an example of the endurance of traditional political institutions in some areas of Africa.
 The emirs of the former Kanem–Bornu Empire have played a part in the politics of this area for nearly 1,000 years.

 The current Kanemi dynasty gained control of the Borno Emirate in the early 19th century after the Fulani jihad of Usman dan Fodio.
-Conquered by Rabih in 1893, The state was invaded by the British, French and Germans at the beginning of the 20th century.
+Conquered by Rabih in 1893, Borno was invaded by the British, French and Germans at the beginning of the 20th century.
 In 1902, the British officially incorporated Borno into the Northern Nigeria Protectorate and in 1907 established a new capital at Maiduguri, which remains the capital to this day.

 After Nigerian independence in 1960, Borno remained fairly autonomous until the number of states in Nigeria expanded to 12 in 1967.
 Local government reform in 1976 further reduced the power of the emirs of the former dynasty, and by the time of Nigeria's return to civilian rule in 1979, the emirs' jurisdiction has been restricted solely to cultural and traditional affairs.
 Mala Kachallah was elected governor of Borno State in 1999 under the flagship of the then APP (All Peoples Party), later renamed the All Nigeria People's Party (ANPP).
 Ali Modu Sheriff was elected governor of Borno State in Nigeria in April 2003.

 Boko Haram's insurgency began in 2009, with Borno being the worst-affected area.
 On 14 May 2013, President Goodluck Jonathan declared a state of emergency in northeastern Nigeria, including Borno State along with the neighboring states of Adamawa and Yobe.
 This happened after fighting between Boko Haram and the state armed forces killed 200 people in the town of Baga.
 A spokesman for the armed forces declared that the offensive would continue "as long as it takes to achieve our objective of getting rid of insurgents from every part of Nigeria."

 In July 2014, the state's governor Kashim Shettima said that "176 teachers had been killed and 900 schools destroyed since 2011."
 After the Chibok schoolgirls kidnapping in April 2014, most schools in Borno State were closed.

 In November 2014, UNICEF reported it has increased its Community Management of Acute Malnutrition (CMAM) centres in Borno State "from 5 to 67."
 In Borno State, the agricultural sector has suffered mostly because of the insurgency, and many people have experienced acute food insecurity.